 2008-09: Derek Rodwell completed his second season with the AJHL’s Okotoks Oilersimproved his totals across the board, scoring 17 goals,12 assists and 69 PIM’s in 41 games.
 Had he not missed time this season due to injury, his numbers likely would have been even better, as he spent most of the season playing on the Oilers second line.
-He was chosen by the Devils in the 5th round of the 2009 NHL draft.
+He was chosen by the Devils in the fifth round (144th overall) of the 2009 NHL draft.

 2009-10: This would be Rodwell’s last season in the AJHL, tallying 18 goals and 53 points with Okotok.
 He would also add 9 points in 11 playoff games.

 2010-11: Rodwell skated in 39 of 44 games for the University of North Dakota as a freshman.
-Playing in mostly a lower line checking role for a high-powered Fighting Sioux team that won the WCHA’s regular season and playoff titles, Rodwell scored 5 goals with 4 assists and was +2 with 20 PMs.
+Playing in mostly a lower line checking role for a high-powered Fighting Sioux team that won the WCHA’s regular season and playoff titles, Rodwell scored 5 goals with 4 assists and was plus-2 with 20 PMs.
 North Dakota reached the Frozen Four semifinals before falling to Michigan, 2-0.

 2011-12: Rodwell skated in 19 games for the University of North Dakota as a sophomore — suffering a season-ending shoulder injury in a game against Harvard on December 30th.
-Playing primarily a defense-first, checking line role for the Fighting Sioux, he had 1 goal with 1 assist and was minus-one with 2 penalty minutes.
+Playing primarily a defense-first, checking line role for the Fighting Sioux, he had 1 goal with 1 assist and was minus-1 with 2 penalty minutes.

 2012-13: Rodwell returned from his shoulder injury to play in 32 of 42 games for North Dakota as a junior.
 Primarily in a lower line checking role on one of the nation’s top teams, he scored 2 goals with 1 assist and was an even plus/minus with 34 penalty minutes.
 The Fighting Sioux finished third in the WCHA and received an at-large bid to the NCAA tournament after falling in overtime to Colorado College in a WCHA Final Five quarterfinal game.
 North Dakota defeated Niagara in the NCAA West regional semifinals before falling to eventual national champion Yale in the regional final.